goldenhelix/server-deployment/README.md

 You may allow the deployment to generate an SSH key pair for you, or you may provide the public key of a pre-generated key pair in the `ssh_authorized_keys` variable.
-Save the private key as ssh_key.pem (chmod 400) in this directory.
+Save the private key as ssh_key.pem (chmod 400) in the tf_aws or tf_azure directory.

 ### Cloud Provider Credentials